zqzaiofficial/gametest-projects/README.md

-# 🌟 Minecraft ScriptAPI Packages 🌟
+# 🌟 ScriptAPI Packages 🌟

 Welcome to the official repository for Minecraft ScriptAPI packages!
 This repository contains a collection of public packages that provide useful tools and functionalities for Minecraft modders and script developers.